 Task: action item @name dd.mm.yyyy

-Important note: Additional synonyms (words) for Task: and Decision: are supported.
-Scroll to the end of this article and look for the Synonyms section for details.
+Important note: Additional date formats and synonyms (words) for Task: and Decision: are supported.
+Scroll to the end of this article to see what is supported and examples.

 An orange circle will appear in the Decisions add-in, indicating you have one or more tasks or decisions that need to sync to Microsoft Planner.